 Some years back I was asked to help paint the setting screens for a local school play.
 I was given a large rectangular canvas and had to paint a dormitory scene.
 I assumed that the scene was to be horizontal and painted it so.

 But I’m going to fast forward to the C19th and introduce you to the concept of Theatrical Realism.
 Theatrical realism was a general movement in 19th-century theatre that developed a set of dramatic and theatrical conventions with the aim of bringing a greater fidelity of real life to texts and performances, heralding the coming of modern theatrical works.

 In a conversation with Harald Holst (a member of the Christiana Theatre) Ibsen said that every scene and every picture ought as far as possible to be a reflection of reality.
-There must be equal truth to life on all counts.
-(Ibsen.Net)
+There must be equal truth to life on all counts. (bartleby.com)

-What I do want to do today in introduce you to Lucia Elizabeth Vestris (née Elizabetta Lucia Bartolozzi, 1797-1856) an English actress and contralto opera singer.
+What I do want to do today is introduce you to Lucia Elizabeth Vestris (née Elizabetta Lucia Bartolozzi, 1797-1856) an English actress and contralto opera singer.
 Here is Lucia as Pandora at the Olympic Theatre in 1831.

 In the Box Set authentic details include doors with three-dimensional mouldings, windows backed with outdoor scenery, stairways, and, at times, painted highlights and shadows.The fourth wall was invisible (absent), separating the characters from the audience, and the ceiling was tilted down at the far end of the stage and up toward the audience.
 Doors slammed instead of swinging when being shut, as in reality.

 Nowadays, especially in terms of film, we have gone beyond realism.
 Having just seen Incredible 2 with a child I can assure you I don’t like the way the art of creating backgrounds to stories is developing.
 There is much to be said for the simple Box Set.
 We will continue to look a little more at theatre in the coming days.

-A word from Subscriber S of Wheelers Hill who has provided us with a newspaper cutting on Japanese Australian Artist Kyoko Imazu with her clay Yokai, which are “not too scary” for children.
+A word from subscriber S of Wheelers Hill who has provided us with a newspaper cutting on Japanese Australian Artist Kyoko Imazu with her clay Yokai, which are “not too scary” for children.